margaretmf/margaretmf.github.io/poetry.md

 Letting emotions override and control you, and feeling overtaken by adversity.
 Sudden misfortune and affliction is a shock to the whole system, causing pain, and heaviness.
 It feels like a curse and like one is doomed.
-But always the light of life is there to turn us from tragey to comedy with a smile and a laugh.
+But always the light of life is there to turn us from tragedy to comedy with a smile and a laugh.

 <br>